 Professor Brian Cox goes to caves in Iceland to find microbial life that survives in solid ice.
 Astrobiologists theorise that if life can live in solid ice on Earth, it may be able to survive on Jupiter's icy moon Europa

-Europa i/jʊˈroʊpə/ (Jupiter II), is the sixth closest moon of the planet Jupiter, and the smallest of its four Galilean satellites, but still one of the largest moons in the Solar System.
+Europa i/jʊˈroʊpə/ (Jupiter II), is the sixth-closest moon of the planet Jupiter, and the smallest of its four Galilean satellites, but still the sixth-largest moon in the Solar System.
 Europa was discovered in 1610 by Galileo Galilei and possibly independently by Simon Marius around the same time.
-Progressively more in-depth observation of Europa has occurred over the centuries by Earth-bound telescopes, and by space probe flybys starting in the 1970s.
+Progressively better observations of Europa have occurred over the centuries by Earth-bound telescopes, and by space probe flybys starting in the 1970s.

 The Galileo mission, launched in 1989, provided the bulk of current data on Europa.
-Although only fly-by missions have visited the moon, the intriguing characteristics of Europa have led to several ambitious exploration proposals.
+No spacecraft has yet landed on Europa, but its intriguing characteristics have led to several ambitious exploration proposals.
 The next mission to Europa is the European Space Agency's Jupiter Icy Moon Explorer (JUICE), due to launch in 2022.